A prescription prepayment certificate (PPC) lets you get as many NHS prescriptions as you need for a set price.

 |Number of prescribed medicines you need each month||Saving with a 12 month PPC||Saving with a 3 month PPC|

-|2||Over £100 a year||Over £20 in 3 months|
+|2||More than £105 a year||More than £20 in 3 months|

-How to apply
+Other ways to apply

-Your PPC will start from the date we receive your postal application unless you ask for a different start date.
+Your PPC will start from the date of purchase, unless you ask for a different start date.